-This programme is an intensive 10-day residential course designed to broaden and deepen the background of postgraduates in Holocaust studies, early career academics, and educators in relevant fields.
-It is open to students enrolled full- or part-time in postgraduate programmes, full- or part-time academic staff, and educators at recognised institutions such as museums and archives.
+This programme is an intensive 10-day residential course designed to broaden and deepen the background of postgraduates in Holocaust studies, early career academics and educators in relevant fields.
+It is open to full- or part-time PhD students (particularly those in their final year of study), full- or part-time academic staff, and educators at recognised institutions such as museums and archives.

-19 Fellows will be selected, each of whom will receive free room, board, and tuition during the programme (Fellowships do not, however, cover travel expenses to and from Royal Holloway).
+Nineteen Fellows will be selected, each of whom will receive free room, board and tuition during the programme (Fellowships do not, however, cover travel expenses to and from the applicant’s home or institutional address to the UK and/or Egham).
 We seek Fellows from a wide variety of disciplines and all intellectual fields related to Holocaust Studies.

-The Institute curriculum consists of courses, lectures, and seminars taught by leading scholars on the following themes: the history of Jews and Judaism in Europe; Holocaust history and historiography; the Holocaust in literature and film; the Holocaust and modern thought.
-Faculty staff will include Professor Dan Stone, Professor Robert Eaglestone, Professor Barry Langford and Professor Sue Vice.
+The Institute curriculum consists of courses, lectures and seminars taught by leading scholars on themes such as Holocaust history and historiography; the Holocaust in literature and film; and the Holocaust and modern thought.
+Faculty staff will include Professor Robert Eaglestone, Dr Becky Jinks, Professor Barry Langford, Dr Paris Papamichos Chronakis and Professor Dan Stone.

-In addition, the Institute offers a rich programme of guest lectures on special themes and field trips to museums, archives, and cultural sites in London.
+In addition, the Institute offers a rich programme of guest lectures on special topics and field trips to museums, archives, and cultural sites in London.

-Applications should include a 250-word statement explaining the prospective Fellow’s interest and experience in Holocaust studies and intentions for teaching the Holocaust; a curriculum vitae; plus, a letter of recommendation from a line manager.
-In the case of graduate students, a letter of recommendation from the doctoral supervisor should be provided.
-Applications should be submitted, using email, by Friday 11 March 2016 to Imogen Dalziel, Programme Manager: Imogen.Dalziel.firstname.lastname@example.org.
-Postal address if necessary: Department of History, Royal Holloway, University of London, Egham, Surrey, TW20 0EX.
+Applications should include a statement of 500 words, explaining the prospective Fellow’s interest and experience in Holocaust studies and intentions for teaching the Holocaust; a curriculum vitae (maximum five pages); plus, a letter of recommendation from a doctoral supervisor or line manager.